tomcam/postgres/cheatsheet/README.md

 Knowing how to perform these operations on the command line means you can script them, and scripting means you can automate tests, error checking, and so on.

-This section isn't a full cheat sheet for psql.
+This section isn't a full cheat sheet for `psql`.
 It covers the most common operations and shows them roughly in sequence, as you'd use them in a typical work session.

-Starting and quitting the psql command-line client |
+Starting and quitting the psql interactive terminal |
 ----- |
 [Command-line prompts for psql](#psql_prompts) |
 [Opening a connection to a remote SQL instance](#open_remote_connection) |